chanjuping/chanjuping.github.io/_posts/2021-04-22-bluetooth-pi4.md

 categories: [Linux, Bluetooth, Raspberry Pi 4]
 ---

 A very unexpected problem cropped up when I received my new Raspberry Pi 4 8GB device.
-I could no longer pair, let alone connect to my Logitech Mx Ergo.
+I could no longer pair, let alone connect to my Logitech MX Ergo.
 A surprising development considering how relatively reliable the connectivity was with my 2 GB variant of the Pi 4 devices.

 Many hours of searching later, I found the solution [here](https://github.com/RPi-Distro/pi-bluetooth/issues/8#issuecomment-467668132) which indicates a potential race condition during bootup.